 Our sales and marketing expenses primarily relate to the market development and commercialization activities of WAKIX for the treatment of EDS and cataplexy in adult patients with narcolepsy.
 Market development and commercial activities account for a significant portion of our operating expenses and are expensed as incurred.
-We expect our sales and marketing expenses to increase in the near- and mid-term to support WAKIX's indications for the treatment of EDS or cataplexy in adult patients with narcolepsy and to expand our portfolio with the anticipated growth from potential additional indications.
+We expect our sales and marketing expenses to increase in the near- and mid-term to support WAKIX's indications for the treatment of EDS or cataplexy in adult patients with narcolepsy, the treatment of EDS in pediatric patients 6 years of age and older with narcolepsy and to expand our portfolio with the anticipated growth from potential additional indications.